 - Other requests – talk to us about what you’d like!

 A collection of library materials can be compiled for classroom use.
-Teacher baskets include approximately 10 – 15 library resources which will be checked out to the library card of the requesting teacher for three weeks.
-Please complete the Teacher Basket Request Form.
+Teacher baskets include approximately 10 – 15 library resources which will be checked out to the library card of the requesting teacher for three week.
 Teacher baskets require a minimum of one week notice.

 Teacher basket policy: